-|Flow rate||4 gallons per minute|
+Flow rate||4 gallons per minute|

+>

-4. Camplux 10L Outdoor Portable PG Tankless Water Heater
+> 4. Camplux 10L Outdoor Portable Propane Tankless Water Heater

+>

-If you enjoy outdoor life — camping, boating, or a sunny day in the garden — this unit might be for you.
+> If you enjoy outdoor life — camping, boating, or a sunny day in the garden — this unit might be for you.
 Camplux designed this boiler as a portable water heater.
 It essentially consists of the “tank,” a pipe for inlet water, and a hose connected to a showerhead.

+>

-What’s great about this unit is that two D cell batteries power its propane gas ignition.
+> What’s great about this unit is that two D cell batteries power its propane gas ignition.
 This allows you to use it anywhere, even while going off grid camping.
 It also features an Eco/Full switch.

+>

-It includes a few simple safety features: a flame failure device, dry combustion protection, as well as an anti-freezing system.
+> It includes a few simple safety features: a flame failure device, dry combustion protection, as well as an anti-freezing system.
 Considering its power, it’s surprisingly compact and lightweight — easy to move around.

+>

-Lastly, it comes with a gas regulator, approved by the CSA, plus the required adapters.
+> Lastly, it comes with a gas inlet connector, plus a stainless steel vent pipe.
 It also has a more than ample flow rate of 2.64 gallons per minute.